 In the previous two posts (here and here), we have introduced linked list data structure and discussed about various types of linked lists..
 We also covered in great detail the various methods to construct a linked list which inserts every new node onto the front of the list.
 In this post, we will discuss various …

 In previous post, we have introduced linked list data structure and discussed about various types of linked lists.
 We have also covered the applications of linked list data structure and its pros and cons with respect to arrays.
-In this post, we will discuss various techniques in detail to construct a singly linked list.
+In this post, we will discuss various Linked List implementation techniques in detail and construct a singly …

 A linked list is a linear data structure consisting of a group of nodes where each node point to the next node by means of a pointer.
 Each node is composed of data and a reference (in other words, a link) to the next node in the sequence.